Jackzmc/sourcemod-plugins/README.md

   * `sm_ftt_magnet_chance <0.0 - 1.0>` - % of the time that the magnet will work on a player."
   * `sm_ftt_shove_fail_chance <0.0 - 1.0>` - The % chance that a shove fails
 * **Commands:**
-  * `sm_fta [player]` - Opens a menu to select a troll to apply, with modifiers and flags
+  * `sm_fta [player]` - The main command, opens a menu to select a troll to apply, with modifiers and flags
   * `sm_ftr [player]` - Removes all active trolls from a player
   * `sm_ftc [player]` - Opens a menu to select a combo of trolls
   * `sm_ftl` - Lists all players that have a mode applied.
   * `sm_ftm` - Lists all troll options & their descriptions
   * `sm_mark` - Toggles marking a player to be banned when they fully disconnect
-  * `sm_insta [player] [special]` - (No arguments opens menu) - Spawns a special via director that will only target the victim
+  * `sm_insta [player] [special]` - (No arguments opens menu) - Spawns a special via the director that will only target the victim
   * `sm_inface [player] [special]` - Identical to above, but special will be spawned as close as possible to survivor.
-Boomers auto explode.
+Boomers auto explode, jockeys on their head, etc.
   * `sm_bots_attack <player> [target health]` - Slightly broken, but makes all bots shoot at player until they hit X health or a timeout is reached.
+Turn on `sb_friendlyfire` for it to be effective.
   * `sm_stagger <player>` - Makes a player stagger, shortcut to the Stagger troll
   * `sm_witch_attack <player>` - Makes all witches agro on the player
-  * `sm_scharge <player> [timeout seconds]` - Will wait till there's no obstructions and players in the way and then spawns a charger to charge them.
+  * `sm_scharge <player> [timeout seconds]` - Will wait till there's no obstructions and players in the way, then spawns a charger behind them to charge them.
   * `sm_healbots <player> [# bots or 0 default]` - Makes n amount of bots chase a player down to heal them.
-Won't stop until they are healed or die.
+Won't stop until they are healed, they die, or you run command again.

 ### l4d2_autobotcrown
 Makes any suitable bot (> 40 hp, has shotgun) automatically crown a witch.
 Supports multiple bots and witches, but only one bot can crown one witch at a time.
-Plugin is obviously disabled in realism, and is really on suitable for coop or versus.
+Plugin is disabled in realism, and is really on suitable for coop or versus.
 Even works with idle players.

+Bots do sometimes miss, but sometimes still manage to kill witch.
+They also don't care if there is danger in the way (fire, acid, angry witch).

 * **Convars:**
   * `l4d2_autocrown_allowed_difficulty <default: 7>` - The difficulties the plugin is active on.
 1=Easy, 2=Normal 4=Advanced 8=Expert.
 Add numbers together.